graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2024-07/papers/2024-08-01-scaling-exponents.md

 ### Addendum

 It's impossible for me to avoid a comparison with our own experience of adapting muP in [u-μP (Blake and Eichenberg, et al.)](https://arxiv.org/abs/2407.17465), which shares the muP class w.r.t. readout scaling, but introduces a $1/\sqrt{n}$ scale to the embedding LR, unlike all of the schemes above.
 It is quite similar to MFP from this work, but unit-scaled μP avoids the poor gradient scaling that MFP experiences, by allowing gradients to be scaled independently from activations.
-Otherwise, our work pursued a different approach, removing the base width and coupled hyperparameters of muP.
+Otherwise, our work pursued a different objective, removing the base width and coupled hyperparameters of muP.